 Personal = 8.5 Updated Jan 27, 2020

 A man tries to find his missing daughter by searching through her computer realizing he knows very little about her life.
-A excellently portrayed story presented entirely on computer screen showing an extremely realistic view of what a father may do with a computer as his only resource.
+A excellently portrayed story presented vicariously through computer screens depicting an extremely realistic view of what a father may do with a computer as his only resource.
 Being a computer geek myself, I found no logic gaps in the way things played out and the emotions of the characters were genuine and heart wrenching.
 Throw in a surprise ending, earning it a spot on my

 Rotten Tomatoes = 91 / 66